lifeeric/Profile-Card-Image-Picker/README.md

-Hi.
+Hi Eric.
 It's a React + TypeScript + Vite + Tailwind + Storybook template and your task is to implement a part of UI on this [Figma mockup](https://www.figma.com/file/28FCDmQYC8yZTCstuLDvcq/FE-Trial-Task-2023?type=design&node-id=0-1&mode=design&t=GC7mmQR8hPlVe5Vu-0).

 You need to do thumbnail/logo picker and the Card amd make a story of the implementation.
 Everything is prepared for you so you can just create a story file near the Component file or in the storybook `stories` folder.
 It's up to you